 A Professor Emerita at Geneva University Law School, Gabrielle is also the founder, former director and a current faculty member of the Geneva LLM in International Dispute Settlement (MIDS), a joint program of the Graduate Institute of International and Development Studies and Geneva Law School.
 She is also a visiting professor at National University of Singapore, Tsinghua University in Beijing, and Georgetown University and the President of the Council of the Center for International Dispute Settlement (CIDS).
 Gabrielle teaches courses on international commercial and investment arbitration and heads research projects in the area of arbitration.

 Among other positions, Gabrielle is President elect of ICCA of which she will take over the Presidency in April 2018.
 She is also Honorary President of the Swiss Arbitration Association (ASA) and was ASA President from 2001 to 2005.
-She is also a member of ICCA’s Governing Board, a founder and the President of the Advisory Board of FIAA, and a former member of the ICC Court, LCIA Court, and AAA Board.
-She was and is a member of the Swiss delegation to the UNCITRAL Working Group II on transparency, and of Working Group III on the reform of investor-state arbitration, for which she co-authored the CIDS report.
+She is further a founder of the FIAA (Foundation for International Arbitration Advocacy) and the President of its Advisory Board, and a former member of the ICC Court, LCIA Court, and AAA Board.
+She was and is a member of the Swiss delegation to UNCITRAL Working Group II on transparency, and of Working Group III on the reform of investor-state arbitration, for which she co-authored the CIDS report.

 Formerly, Gabrielle was a professor (international arbitration, 1997-2018) and assistant professor (private international law, 1993-1997) at the University of Geneva Law School; partner of Schellenberg Wittmer (1996-2007), and partner (1985-1995) and associate (1981-1985) of Baker & McKenzie, in Geneva and New York.
 After studies at the University of Geneva (law degree 1974) and a doctorate from the University of Basel (1979), she was admitted to the Geneva Bar (1976) and New York State Bar (1982).

 Gabrielle has authored numerous publications in the area of her specialization.

 International Arbitration: Law and Practice in Switzerland